Borrowing against home equity

 ---|---|---|---|---|

-Second mortgage | 80% of your home’s appraised value, minus the balance of your mortgage |
+Second mortgage | 80% of the appraised value of your home, minus the balance of your mortgage |

 Fixed or variable.
 Generally higher than on the first mortgage |

-One lump sum deposited to your bank account |
+One lump-sum deposited to your bank account |

 |

-Home equity line of credit (HELOC) | 65% to 80% of your home’s appraised value | Variable.
+Home equity line of credit (HELOC) | 65% of the appraised value of your home | Variable.
 Will change as market interest rates go up or down | As needed, using regular banking methods |

 |

-Reverse Mortgage |
+Reverse mortgage |

-55% of your home’s appraised value, minus the balance of your mortgage |
+55% of the appraised value of your home, minus the balance of your mortgage |

 Fixed or variable.
-Generally higher than a mortgage | One lump sum deposited to your bank account or in instalments |
+Generally higher than on a mortgage | One lump-sum deposited to your bank account or in instalments |

 |

-Borrow prepaid amounts |
+Borrowing prepaid amounts |

 Total of amounts prepaid |